Bwindi Impenetrable Forest

 Typical sub-canopy trees include: Albizia gummifera Allophylus abyssinicus, Beilschmiedia ugandensis, Carapa grandiflora Cassipourea ruwensorensis, Croton macrostachys, Dichaetanthera corymhosa , Dombeya goetzenii, Drypetes gerrardii, Faurea saligna , Ficalhoa laurifolia, Leplaea mayombensis, Harungana madagascariensis, Ilex mitis, Macaranga kilimandscharica, Neoboutonia macrocalyx, Olea capensis, Olinia usambarensis, Polyscias fulva, Strombosia scheffleri, Syzygium guineense and Tetrorchidium didymostemon.

 Common understorey species include: Allophylus macrobotrys, Cyathea deckenii, Psychotria mahonii, Lobelia giberroa, Myrianthus holstii, Rytigynia sp, Tabernaemontana holstii, Teclea nobilis and Xymalos monospora.

 Bwindi is located in south-western Uganda on the edge of the western rift valley and touches the border of the Democratic Republic of Congo.
-The park is located in Rubanda County of Kabale district, Kinkizi county of Kanungu district and Mutanda county of Kisoro district.
+The park is located in Rubanda County, west of Rubanda district, Kinkizi county of Kanungu district and Mutanda county of Kisoro district.
 Bwindi is about 29 km by road to the north- west of Kabale town and 30 km north of Kisoro town.
 The drive from Kabale to ITFC takes 2 hours.